Kyoko Kobayashi Hillman

 University of British Columbia Vancouver, Canada

-Responsible for courses, including online classes, in the Department of Asian Studies
+Responsible for courses, including a content-based language course on Ainu, the indigenous people of Japan, in the Department of Asian Studies

 Summer 2019